Experience The Hill

 Our 2016 Estate Pinot Noir - Library Wine

 2016 was such a great vintage.
 We got abundant hang time with no heat spikes and the harvest was postponed until the end of September.
 The conditions were perfect for maximum flavor complexity.
 Fermentation and punch down was done by hand in an open top fermenter and pressed using a traditional basket press for gentle extraction of juice and tannins.
 Aging took place in an oak barrel, providing the benefits of oak tannins and unmatched micro oxygenation.
 The process yielded a full-bodied wine with graceful acids and tannins.
 The goal was met: a big and silky Pinot that is complex, creamy with lots of red fruit aroma.
 Fans of our sold out 2015 Pinot Noir will immediately recognize the flavor profile, and notice that the tannins are even silkier and the wine is ready to drink now.
-However, be sure to lay some down in your cellar for about 5 years + for maximum enjoyment. $50 per bottle.
+However, be sure to lay some down in your cellar for 2-4 years for maximum enjoyment. $50/bottle.

 2016 Santa Cruz Mountains Zinfandel - Library Wine